Opaleone/Challenge-3---Password-Generator/README.md

 # Challenge-3---Password-Generator

+## Description

-This is a password generator built using JavaScript.
+This build is a randomized password generator built using mostly JavaScript.